Frequently asked questions

 How are the puppies selected?

-Puppies are selected in order of deposits received.
-Puppy selection can be tough at an early age, so we wait until pups are seven weeks old to begin the selection process.
+Reservations are filled in order of we receive them.
+Puppy selection can be tough at an early age, so we wait until pups are seven weeks old to begin making the decisions process.
 This gives the puppies time to develop physically and emotionally.
 Every puppy is assigned a separate colored collar from birth so that we can observe and note the personalities of each puppy as they grow.
 By seven weeks of age they have enough of a distinct personality to share with the buyers.

 What does it mean to socialize a puppy?